 What to avoid when creating a design research project.
 Don’t select a topic…

-- that you think your insructor will like.
+- That you think your instructor will like.
 Do something that matters to you.

-- that seems to small.
+- That seems too small.
 There’s no such thing as too small.
 Every topic has tons of layers.

 Grouping Topics and Questions

 Building a list of topics will produce a list of topical interests and specific questions sparked by your list.
 For example, exploring the domain “Attitudes and Mental Health” could produce the list below:

 - Self-esteem and encouraging self-worth

 - Men’s resistance to counseling

 - Combatting Apathy